A flexible, private connection between your instances

 The emergence of software-defined networks (SDNs) in cloud infrastructures has given users increased flexibility when it comes to network management.
 In this spirit, the OVHcloud Public Cloud lets you design and build your network architecture on demand.
 By creating private networks, you implement virtual switches to connect your running project instances in real time, without any service interruptions.

 Extended networks between regions

-You can also use the vRack to connect different OVH services to one another.
-For example, you can use your Private Network to connect your Public Cloud to your Private Cloud or Dedicated Services.
-This enables you to create the hybrid infrastructures you need, while keeping your connections private.
+You can also use the vRack to connect different OVHcloud services to one another.
+For example, you can use your Private Network to connect your Public Cloud to Private Cloud or dedicated servers.
+This means you can create the hybrid infrastructures you need, while keeping your connections private.

 Create a Private Network